 Entertainment, recreation, dining and fitness settings generally involve groups of unassociated people interacting and/or sharing the same air for a substantial period of time and present a higher risk of infection.
 Requiring vaccination for all individuals in these areas, including workers, will protect the public health, promote public safety, and save the lives of not just those vaccinated individuals but the public at large.
-And generally, large gatherings continue to be a significant concern for the Hawaii State Department of Health as unacceptable potential 'super-spreader' events during the current surge that is severely impacting medical resources.
+And generally, large gatherings continue to be a concern for the Hawaii State Department of Health, meriting additional protective measures.